 Cape Town Hiking

-Just 40 minutes from Cape Town, the huge Silvermine area offers excellent hiking and some of the best displays of fynbos on the Peninsula.
-Silvermine hikes range from family rambles to demanding scrambles and the views of both the Atlantic and Indian oceans are astonishing.
+Just 40 minutes from Cape Town, the huge Silvermine area offers excellent hiking, great views of both the Atlantic and Indian Oceans and some of the best displays of fynbos on the Cape Peninsula.
+Silvermine hikes range from flat rambles (ideal for families and the not-so-fit) to demanding hikes through forests and along cliff tops.

-It gets wilder and wilder as you go further down the Peninsula - the roller-coaster Kalk Bay and Simons Town mountains provide tough, rewarding hiking but the terrain is mostly flat around the Red Hill area which is good news for people who want a Cape Town hiking experience but without the uphill.
+It gets wilder as you go further down the Peninsula - the roller-coaster Kalk Bay and Simons Town mountains provide tough but rewarding hiking but the terrain is mostly flat around the Red Hill area which is good news for people who want a Cape Town hiking experience with plenty of fynbos but without the uphill.

-And then of course there is Cape Point hiking.
-With both an Atlantic and an Indian Ocean coastline, you'd expect both drama and diversity - and you'd be right.
-The Indian Ocean side is spectacularly mountainous while the Atlantic coast is dominated by long, footprint-free beaches and rolling dunes.
-Hiking paths criss-cross the reserve, which contains more species of plant than the British Isles, and Cape Point remains the best place on the Peninsula to see big game - ostrich, eland, bontebok, baboon and mountain zebra are often spotted.
+And then there is Cape Point.
+With both an Atlantic and an Indian Ocean coastline, you can expect drama and diversity when you go Cape Point hiking.
+The Indian Ocean side overlooks False Bay and is spectacularly mountainous.
+From the cliff-top paths, there's even a chance of seeing whales in season.
+The Atlantic coast however is dominated by long, footprint-free beaches and shipwrecks.
+Hiking paths criss-cross the 7700 hectare reserve - which contains more species of plant than the British Isles - and it remains the best place on the Peninsula to see big game - ostrich, eland, bontebok, baboon and mountain zebra are often spotted.

 Diverse, sometimes demanding, always amazing - that's Cape Town hiking.